Jessie Stephen: Commemoration

 Stephen's life is commemorated by a blue plaque at her former home in Bedminster, Bristol.
 On 10 November 1995, the Party of European Socialists group in Bristol honoured her memory by holding the inaugural Jessie Stephen memorial lecture, 'Women in European politics.

 She is included in River of Words, an artwork by Anoushka Havinden at the Stockingfield Junction on the Forth and Clyde Canal in Maryhill, Glasgow, which lists local people of historic significance.

 Stephen's unpublished autobiography, Submission is for Slaves, is available in the Working Class Movement Library in Salford.
 Brian Harrison recorded an oral history interview with Stephen, in July 1977, as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
 Stephen talks about the influence of her Father, her activities with the WSPU, the East London Federation of Suffragettes, the National Federation of Women Workers, the National Union of Clerks, the Women's Cooperative Guild, and the Workers' Birth Control Group as well as her involvement with Sylvia Pankhurst.

 She is also the subject of a short animation made as part of Glasgow Women's Library's Vote 100 project and an exhibition Jessie Stephen: Maryhill's Suffragette at Maryhill Burgh Halls running from 11th March 2025 to 13th June 2025.
+In April 2025, the BBC published an interview with Anabel Marsh who curated the exhibition, and included an account of Stephen's life and career in the piece.